 The Diabetes Service caters for people with diabetes over the age of 15 years within the Canterbury District Health Board area.

-The Clinical Director is Dr Juliet Berkeley and Clinical Manager is Sandy Marshall.
+The Clinical Director is Dr Catherine Conway and Charge Nurse Manager is Christine Baxter.

 Diabetes is a metabolic condition where the glucose in the bloodstream is too high.
 Metabolism is the process for our bodies to use digested food for energy and growth.
 When we eat carbohydrate foods these foods are digested in the stomach and the glucose from the foods enters our bloodstream.